magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 ## Known issue

-**Issue**: Payment-specific discounts persist during checkout for a purchase order even when the buyer changes payment method during checkout.
+**Issue**: Discounts for a specific payment method persist during checkout for a purchase order even when the buyer changes payment method during final checkout.
 As a result, customers may receive a discount that they are not entitled to.
-This occurs because a payment-specific cart rule is still applied despite the change in payment method. **Workaround**: None. <!-- KB-827 -->
+This occurs because a cart rule for the original payment method is still applied despite the change in payment method. **Workaround**: None. <!-- KB-827 -->

 ## Community contributions